bingo619/ReadPapers-Help/index.md

 ### You can save papers from the pdf viewer
 ![4](/assets/4.jpg)

-### Enter a file name from the pop up (excluding the extension) and hit save.
+### Enter a file name from the pop up (excluding the extension) and hit "Save".

-### Then a file explorer will pop up, you can choose a folder where you want to save, or create a new one.
+### Then a file explorer page will pop up, you can choose a folder where you want to save, or create a new one.

 ![4](/assets/5.jpg)

 ### Then you have it.
-You can also print the pdf or share it.
+### You can also print the pdf or share it.